Do Your ECM's Obsolescence Management Procedures Look Like This?

 3 min read

 Medical device product life cycle management is a challenge at the best of times.
-When supply chains are disrupted (such as during the COVID-19 pandemic of 2020), it becomes even harder.
+It becomes even harder when supply chains are disrupted (such as during the COVID-19 pandemic).

 These challenges are a way of life for any device that needs to go through an extensive certification process.
 Since medical equipment is as high-stakes as it gets, it undergoes a more extensive review than most.